Schneider Electric's bets for the 2019 data centre industry

 Liquid cooling has of course been in use within high performance computing (HPC) and niche applications for a while, but the new core applications for AI are placing increased demands in a much bigger and more intensive way.

-DCIM systems were originally designed to gather information from infrastructure equipment in a single data centre, being deployed as an on-premise software solution.
+DCIM systems were originally designed to gather information from infrastructure equipment in a single data center, being deployed as an on-premise software solution.

 Cloud-based systems also simplify the task of deploying new equipment and upgrading existing installations with software updates across a number of locations.
 In all cases, managing upgrades on a site-by-site basis, especially at the edge, with only on-premises management software leaves the user in a challenging, resource intensive and time consuming position.